Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

 \subsubsection{Performance Results}

-Figure \ref{Fig:Sensitivity_1} shows the NMSE of the proposed interference predictor for both setups when the interference samples at its input follow these alternative traffic and node placement models instead of the base system model.
+Figure \ref{Fig:Sensitivity_1} shows the NMSE of the interference predictor for these setups if the interference samples at its input follow these alternative node placement, fading, and traffic models.
 Subfigure~(a) shows the impact of the design mismatch in terms of the inhomogeneous node distribution.
-The predictor exhibits a robust behavior for significantly high inhomogeneities.
-Deviations are marginal, and can only be appreciated in the figure for $k= 40$ (see Figure~\ref{Fig:Clustering}~(d)).
-Subfigure~(b) reveals that the predictor is robust against the alternative traffic model as long as the mean message length remains unchanged.
+The predictor exhibits a robust behavior for significantly high in\-homogeneity.
+Deviations are marginal and can only be appreciated for $k= 40$ (Fig.~\ref{Fig:Clustering}~(d)).
+Subfigure~(b) assesses the impact of a mismatch in the fading model, which the evaluation shows to be more significant for larger messages, although still close to the perfect match (i.e., Rayleigh).
+Subfigure~(c) reveals that the predictor is robust against the traffic model as long as the mean message length remains unchanged.
 The deviations are within the averaging noise.
+Nevertheless, Subfigure~(d) indicates that the predictor is sensitive to mismatches in the channel access mechanism.
+Performance degrades as more intended transmissions are prevented to start (i.e., lower thresholds).
+The interference model should incorporate these mechanisms for best performance.